 Most people’s water doesn’t break spontaneously at home (only 15% break their water before coming to the hospital).
 Most breaks at the hospital, and usually your provider does it with an amnihook.
 So, even though you are paranoid about your water breaking somewhere awkward, that only happens about 15% of the time.

 Pro Tip: Sometimes providers aren’t great about giving informed consent about breaking your water.
 Your provider may just ask for the amnihook during a vaginal check.
 You can always tell them you don’t want it.
+We actually talk about that explicitly in here.

 What should you do if your water breaks?